CSCfi/csc-user-guide/docs/apps/turbomole.md

   - Academic
 ---

-# Turbomole
+# TURBOMOLE

-TURBOMOLE is a modular program suite for *ab initio* quantum-chemical and condensed-matter simulations.
-It includes most standard and state-of-the-art methods for ground-state calculations.
+[TURBOMOLE](https://www.turbomole.org/turbomole/turbomole-features/) is a fast and robust quantum chemistry program package with very efficient implementations of various computational methods (HF/DFT/MP2/CC).
 Properties both for ground and excited states can be obtained.
 TURBOMOLE has been designed for efficient study of large systems.
-The developers tend to recommend the SMP paralellization for most routine calculations.

 ## Available

-*   Puhti: 7.5.1, 7.6, 7.7
+*   Puhti: 7.5.1, 7.6, 7.7, 7.8
-*   Mahti: 7.6, 7.7
+*   Mahti: 7.5.1, 7.6, 7.7, 7.8

 ## License